Highlander: The Last of the MacLeods: Development

 Highlander: The Last of the MacLeods was developed with 15 team members at Lore Design led by Mitchell alongside Hampton, who acted as both producer and designer of the project alongside Ted Tahquechi, although he is not credited as such in the credits of the game.
 Ellen Echelman of Bohbot Entertainment, as well as Gaumont Television, Nelvana and other production companies involved with the animated series, also collaborated and aided with the game's development, providing original production material such as scripts, concept art, storyboards and original sound effect recordings.
 The game also features video clips from the TV series to move the storyline along, with all of the original voice actors from the aforementioned series returning to reprise their respective roles.

 All of the in-game artwork was pre-rendered with 3D Studio, based on the original designs by Gaumont and displayed using high color format, while the three-dimensional character models such as Quentin himself consist of 300 polygons.
 It also makes use of the various hardware features found within the Jaguar such as Z-buffering, which causes the animated characters to be composited correctly within the pre-rendered artwork.

-The motion capture process for character animation was handled at Lore Design's then-recently built studio, which involved the filming of actors performing moves with reflective markers attached on determined parts of their bodies in order to record their movements that would allow characters to act realistically, while a custom tool set capable of converting the data into information that the hardware could read to display the actions on-screen was used to aid in said process.
+The motion capture process for character animation was handled at Lore Design's then-recently built studio.
+This involved the filming of actors performing moves with retro-reflective markers attached on determined parts of their bodies, using an array of 6 cameras, each with a ring light source around the lens.
+Commercial software would convert the output of the cameras into a mostly-coherent set of 3d coordinates for each point, moving through time.
+Once an actor's movement was recorded as a point cloud, a Windows PC-based custom tool set was used to label the points, tidy up the data, and convert it into an animation format designed by Lore.
+The game engine, written by Lore, applied that animation to a character's 3d model, which moved the model in the scene, and moved the parts of the model.
+The model was then rendered and composited within the pre-background.